Engaging with Stakeholders

 The following metrics are regularly reviewed by the Board when considering progress against our five key priorities:

-- HBF eight-week and nine-month customer satisfaction survey scores.
+- HBF customer satisfaction survey scores

-- Speed of resolution of any customer issues.
+- Speed of resolution of customer issues

 Outcomes and effects on Board decisions

-- We have continued to invest in and progress ‘The Persimmon Way’, our Group-wide consolidated approach to new home construction which is considered to be a key driver to deliver consistent quality across our business.
+We have continued to invest in and progress ‘The Persimmon Way’, our Group-wide consolidated approach to new home construction, which is considered to be a key driver to deliver consistent quality across our business.

 Employees